luke10x/schwember/docs/JOURNAL.md

   mesh (or primitive).
 - I will try to keep mesh object containing data for entire mesh, but it wil have to render each primitives data separatelly

+## 2023-08-20, Sun

+- Trying to remember what progress was done
+- I have been learning some OpenGL 3.0 ES meanwhile
+- Looks like I have a plan to	call glDrawElements with more args, to define the offset and render just a part of the triangles;